Aulus Didius Gallus Fabricius Veiento: Career under Nero

-An action Veiento took while praetor is his first certain appearance in history.
-According to Dio Cassius, the emperor Nero's favor of charioteers and horsekeepers had led them to make unreasonable demands.
+Veiento's first recorded appearance occurred when he held the office of praetor.
+According to Cassius Dio, the emperor Nero's favor of charioteers and horsekeepers had led them to make unreasonable demands.
 In response, Veiento replaced them with chariots drawn by trained dogs.
 This led Brian W. Jones to describe him as "one of the earliest known strike-breakers."

-However, the year Veiento was praetor is not fixed.
+However, the year Veiento was praetor is not known.
 S. J. de Laet proposed 41; McDermott believed he was praetor in 54; Jones in 1971 pointed out that "there is nothing to prevent its being dated to around 60, to some time towards the end of the Quinquennium Neronis", although in a later publication admitted that 54 was "possible".
-If Veiento reached the rank of praetor at the legal age of 30, and we accept McDermott's date of 54 as when he held it, then we can deduce Veiento was born around the year AD 24.
+If Veiento reached the rank of praetor at the legal age of 30, and if McDermott's date of 54 for his holding it is accepted, then it can be assumed that Veiento was born around the year AD 24.

-His next appearance in history is in 62, when he was tried and exiled.
+His next appearance occurs in 62, when he was tried and exiled.
 Tacitus tells the story:

 A similar accusation caused the downfall of Fabricius Veiento.
 He had composed many libels on senators and pontiffs in a work to which he gave the title of "Codicils."
 Tullius Geminus, the prosecutor, further stated that he had habitually trafficked in the emperor's favours and in the right of promotion.
 This was Nero's reason for himself undertaking the trial, and having convicted Veiento, he banished him from Italy, and ordered the burning of his books, which, while it was dangerous to procure them, were anxiously sought and much read.
 Soon full freedom for their possession caused their oblivion.